yasakurara/ccsds/README.md

 # ccsds
-CCSDS(The Consultative Committee for Space Data Systems) SDKs
+This is my side project to realize CCSDS(The Consultative Committee for Space Data Systems) SDKs.
+Today, there are no useful SDKs to encode/decode CCSDS bit stream, so I want to create the one.

 # How to build
 ```